drj-sharma/attendance-management-system/README.md

 # attendancemanagementsystem

-Mobile app to manage attendence of the students
+Mobile app to manage attendance of the students

 ## Getting Started